reruo321/Spring-Practice/Spring-Boot/Kotlin/008-Spring-Boot-With-React-JS/README.md

 ### Proxy Setting
 Instead of using config values to set the resource server's URL, you can use proxy.

 Add this to **client**/package.json file.
-Not one in root directory!
+Not one in the root directory!

     "proxy": "http://localhost:8080",